SandowMichaelMa/Hubspot-Workflow-Custom-Code/README.md

 We mostly use an AWAIT ASYNC to retrieve and process data.

 ## API Key and data in the Workflow
 In order to run API requests, you need to add the API key as a SECRET to the WORKFLOW.
-For my purposes, I created a Private App to prevent workflows from breaking due to a key rotation.
+For my purposes, I created a Private App (Settings -> Account Setup -> Private Apps) to prevent workflows from breaking due to a key rotation.
 I can, likewise, track the amount of requests the WORKFLOW executes separately from the default key requests.

 They can be accessed as an enviroment variable once selected eg, process.env.SECRET_KEY_NAME